 Please review the non-degree minimum requirements before applying by clicking the ‘requirements’ tab above.

-- A baccalaureate degree in a science subject from an accredited institution.
-If your bachelor's degree is not in a natural science subject, please email Dr. Oliver Grundmann at firstname.lastname@example.org.
+- A baccalaureate degree in a natural science subject from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at https://admissions.ufl.edu/apply/graduate/.
+If your bachelor’s degree is not in a natural science subject, please email email Professor Oliver Grundmann: firstname.lastname@example.org.

-- An upper-division GPA of 2.0 (C grade) or better.
-To calculate what your upper-division GPA is, please use the following form: Upper Division GPA Worksheet.
+- An upper-division GPA of 2.0 or higher.
+To calculate what your upper-division GPA is, please use the Upper Division GPA Worksheet.

 - The English language skill requirements for admission